Central Bank of Ireland

+Whereas it is governed under a national framework of accountability, the CBI increasingly implements policies set at the European Union level.
+In addition to its Eurosystem role, it is the national competent authority for Ireland within European Banking Supervision.
+It is a voting member of the respective Boards of Supervisors of the European Banking Authority (EBA), European Insurance and Occupational Pensions Authority (EIOPA), and European Securities and Markets Authority (ESMA).
+It is Ireland's designated National Resolution Authority and plenary session member of the Single Resolution Board (SRB).
+It provides the permanent single common representative for Ireland in the Supervisory composition of the General Board of the Anti-Money Laundering Authority (AMLA).

 History

 From Currency Commission to Central Bank (1920–1942)

 On the independence of the Irish Free State in 1922, the new state's trade was overwhelmingly with the United Kingdom (98% of Irish exports and 80% of imports in 1924), so the introduction of an independent currency was a low priority.
 British banknotes (British Treasury notes, Bank of England notes), and notes issued by Irish trading banks circulated (but only the first were legal tender) and British coins remained in circulation.

 Under the terms of the Coinage Act 1926, the Finance Minister was authorised to issue coins of silver, nickel, and bronze of the same denominations as the British coins already in circulation – however, the Irish silver coins were to contain 75% silver as compared to the 50% silver coins issued by Britain at the time.
 These coins entered circulation on 12 December 1928.

 Under the terms of the Currency Act 1927, a new unit of currency, the Saorstát Pound (Free State Pound) was created, which was to be maintained at parity with the British Pound Sterling by a Currency Commission which would keep British government securities, Pounds Sterling cash, and gold to keep a 1–1 relationship.

 From 1928 to 1979, the UK and Ireland were in a de facto currency union.